-The more recent versions of Windows support the use of touch gestures on computers and devices that have touchscreens, like tablets and smartphones.
+Windows 10 supports the use of touch gestures on computers and devices that have touchscreens.
 Using touch, you can move and control objects on the screen using one, two, or three fingers.
 If you have a precision touchpad on your laptop, you will be able to use these advanced controls.

-HANDS-ON 2.3 Determine If You Have a Touchscreen
+🖰 наnds-on 2.3 Determine If You Have a Touchscreen

-In this exercise, you will check to see if your Windows computer has a touchscreen.
+In this exercise, you will check to see if your Windows 10 computer has a touchscreen.

-- 1. Click Start and select the Settings icon. - 2.
-From Settings, click the System icon.
+- 1. Choose Start and select the Settings icon. - 2.
+From Settings, double-click the System icon.